OfekBarabi/ILA_parser/README.md

 This application lets you:

 1. Load an ILA CSV.
-2. Search and select signals by (case-sensitive) substring.
+2. Search and select signals by substring.
 3. Decode packed fixed-point or custom float formats, including complex I/Q and parallel concatenation.
 4. Optionally filter by VALID/SOP/EOP signals.